 A relatively large number of people in Flasher telecommute to their jobs.
 Overall, about 12.40% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Flasher is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Flasher is a great place for families with children to consider.
+First of all, many other families with children live here, making Flasher a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Flasher has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Flasher’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Flasher does not have a public transit system used by locals to get to and from work.
+Flasher is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.